 This species is probably most distinguishable for its lush green color.
 Not only are the leaves bright green, but the poles are also vibrant and verdant.
 Over time, the radiant green fades to a more grayish color, but still very attractive.
 The bottom halves of the culms usually have far fewer leaves and branches, leaving the elegant poles clearly visible.
 Upon closer inspection, the nodes of the culms are visually pronounced, lending even greater character.

-While the rich greenery of this bamboo species produces an air of tropical splendor, Phyllostachys viridiglaucescens is actually a temperate plant that can tolerate winter temperatures down to around 5º below zero Fahrenheit.
+While the rich greenery of this bamboo species evokes a sense of tropical splendor, Phyllostachys viridiglaucescens is actually a temperate plant that can tolerate winter temperatures down to around 5º below zero Fahrenheit.
 At the same time, it’s also heat-tolerant, so it’s quite adaptable.

 Phyllostachys viridiglaucescens is more commonly grown in Europe than in the US for some reason.
-It likes the mid-Atlantic influence and can grow well in a range of habitats.
+It performs especially well in mild temperate climates with moderate humidity and reliable rainfall.
 It requires full sun or minimal shade.
 The soil should be moist but well-drained, and a slightly acidic pH is ideal.

 Withholding water and keeping the plant a bit drier is usually a good way to make the culm walls thicker or nearly solid.